 No SSD Storage

+Further down our list of best gaming laptops under 800 dollars is HP’s Pavilion Gaming Laptop.
 The first thing that you will notice about this laptop is how good it looks.
-It’s not your usual red backlit laptop, it instead uses a bright green on a nice slim model.
+It’s not your usual red backlit gaming laptop, it instead uses a bright green on a nice slim model.

 While clearly resembling a gaming laptop, it does not fall for all the aesthetic gimmicks that have become slightly predictable.
 It also has a unique vent layout that, though it takes up some space, only adds to the modern appearance of the laptop.

 The screen is also excellent, offering a nice HD high-resolution screen, with sharp and well-saturated colors.
 This laptop also uses anti-glare technology, which means you will have uninterrupted gameplay, no matter your location.

 Aesthetic aspects aside, how do the internal components that support your gameplay hold up?
 When it comes to the processor, this gaming laptop has you set.
 You get a solid i5 processor with clock speeds of 2.3GHz, this is an excellent processor and is powerful enough to run all the games you would need it to, GPU permitting.

 The GPU is where you are let down slightly, though it would be fine for the more mid-level gamer, this gaming laptop is not capable of running high-end AAA games on comfortable settings.
 This may not be an issue as you may not be interested in anything more than casual gaming, but it is certainly something to keep in mind.
 As I’ve previously stated, there is always ample opportunity to upgrade your GPU in order to run these higher-level games.

 You get a great 12GB of DDR4 RAM, this is plenty to run all games on the current market while also not wasting any RAM that you won’t use.
 This may hold you back slightly if you are a streamer, as the multitasking of software while gaming may be interrupted.